NEW MEXICO JUNIOR COLLEGE

 May 7 - 9

-Final Exam is administered as per stated in NMJC’s course schedule.
+Final Exams are administered as per stated in NMJC’s course schedule.

 NO early administering of final is permitted except in an emergency AND permission from the Dean must be granted.